 Read more about Oak Alley Plantation here.

 The Whitney Plantation stands out from other attractions by truly paying homage to the slaves responsible for its rise.
-Take a guided tour of the home itself (“The Big House”), Slave Quarters, Wall of Honor memorial, Antioch Baptist Church, and other exhibits carefully built and preserved in the memory of those who sacrificed their lives for the plantation.
+Take a tour of the home itself (“The Big House”), Slave Quarters, Wall of Honor memorial, Antioch Baptist Church, and other exhibits carefully built and preserved in the memory of those who sacrificed their lives for the plantation.
 The Whitney dates back to the early 1700’s, when a German immigrant moved to Louisiana with his family and established a small farm, boasting only one pig.
 Thanks to indispensable slave labor, the plantation eventually grew to become quite successful, and at its peak produced over 400,000 pounds of sugar in one season.
 The present-day plantation serves as a memorial to the slaves who lost their lives, and the brutal labor responsible for the plantation’s success.
 Visitors experience a more raw, realistic view of the Old South than many other plantations offer.
 We invite you to explore a plantation like none other in Louisiana.

-After exploring the house, you’ll be guided through the mansion’s beautiful gardens and banana grove, past original slave quarters.
+After exploring the house, you’ll be guided through the mansion’s beautiful gardens and banana grove to the original slave quarters.
 Laura Plantation has taken great care in not only renovating the grounds, but also uncovering the true (and at times, devastating) history of the plantation’s family and slaves.
-You’ll hear all sides of the story, thoughtfully and respectfully recounted within the confines of the plantation’s slave cabin.
+You’ll hear all sides of the story, thoughtfully and respectfully recounted on this 200 year-old sugar farm.